rnleach/elk/README.md

  Goals and non-Goals:
   1. I only implement the things I need.
 If it's in here, I needed it at some point.

   2. Single header + single source file.
 Keeps it simple.

   3. NOT threadsafe.
 Access to any objects will need to be protected by the user of those objects with a mutex or other means to prevent data races.

-  4. NO global state.
-All state related to any objects created by this library is stored in that object.
+  4. Avoid global state.
+All state related to any objects created by this library should be stored in that object.
 No global state makes it possible to use it in multithreaded applications.

-  5. As a result of number 4, all functions must be re-entrant so as long as the input parameters are protected from data races before being passed into the function, the function itself will not introduce any data races.
-(NOTE: Sometimes we depend on the standard C-library, so this cannot be enforced for some functions, e.g. time related ones.
-I'll place a warning in the documentation when that is the case.)
+  5. As a result of number 4, most functions are re-entrant so as long as the input parameters are protected from data races before being passed into the function, the function itself will not introduce any data races.

+     NOTE: Sometimes I depend on the standard C-library, so this cannot be enforced for some functions, e.g. time related ones.
+I'll place a warning in the documentation when that is the case.

   6. Does not rely on system specific code, only C11 standard library functions and API's.

 ## Notes